yanga-sdpss/onboard-javascript/README.md

 Once you are done and happy with your solution, submit your code for code review by creating a pull request in GITHUB.
 The code review will take the following into account:

 1. Was the brief correctly followed, does the grid work as expected
-1. Is the code style according to [JavaScript Style Guide](https://imqssoftware.atlassian.net/wiki/display/AR/Javascript+Style+Guide)
+1. Is the code style according to our [JavaScript Style Guide](https://imqssoftware.atlassian.net/wiki/display/AR/Javascript+Style+Guide)
 1. User-centric thinking - is the grid easy to use
 1. Suitable comments
 1. Performance considerations